Network data analysis#

 Define points of interest#

-Next we define the centroid locations of Condon Hall and our cafes, making sure that they are in the same projection as our graph (i.e. UTM Zone 10N or EPSG:32610).
+Next we define the centroid locations of Grainger Hall and our cafes, making sure that they are in the same projection as our graph (i.e. UTM Zone 17N or EPSG:32617).

-We can find Condon Hall in our original OSM building data using string matching.
+We can find Grainger Hall in our original OSM building data using string matching.
+Note that we can use https://www.openstreetmap.org/ to find the name of specific buildings.

 Compute centroids…